groc-prog/pyneo4j-ogm/README.md

 client = await Pyneo4jClient().connect(uri="<connection-uri-to-database>", auth=("<username>", "<password>"), max_connection_pool_size=10, ...)
 ```

 After connecting the client, you will be able to run any cypher queries against the database.
-Should you try to run a query without connecting to a database first, you will get a `NotConnectedToDatabase` exception.
+Should you try to run a query without connecting to a database first (it happens to the best of us), you will get a `NotConnectedToDatabase` exception.

 #### Closing an existing connection <a name="closing-an-existing-connection"></a>

-Once you are done working with a database and the client is no longer needed, you can close the connection to it by calling the `close()` method on the client instance.
+Connections can explicitly be closed by calling the `close()` method.
 This will close the connection to the database and free up any resources used by the client.
-Remember to always close your connections when you are done with them, otherwise Santa won't bring you any presents!
+Remember to always close your connections when you are done with them!

 ```python
 # Do some heavy-duty work...